-I’m a PhD student in the Clinical Decision Making Group (MEDG) at MIT CSAIL supported by an NSF Graduate Research Fellowship.
-My life goal is to make the world a better place, and I’m spending the next few years figuring out the most effective way I can work towards that.
+I’m a PhD student in the Clinical Decision Making Group (MEDG) at MIT CSAIL.
+I’m supported by an NSF Graduate Research Fellowship.

 Something I could be doing better at?
 Is it too awkward to mention to me in-person?
 Let me know anonymously!